Fox News reportedly has dirt file on Tucker Carlson, sources say

 Fox News reportedly has a file of dirt on now-former anchor Tucker Carlson to keep him from retaliating against the company in the wake of his firing.

 Carlson was fired on Monday morning in a move that reportedly came down directly from Rupert Murdoch, the owner of the network.
-Fox News CEO Suzette Scott reportedly delivered the news.
+Fox News CEO Suzanne Scott reportedly delivered the news.

 It's unclear what cost Carlson his job; numerous theories — ranging from an ongoing lawsuit over workplace behaviour to claims the Murdoch children are sanitising the network to prep it for a sale — have been floated, but none confirmed.